Mimar Kemaleddin: Teaching and organizing

-It was Kemalettin Bey who pioneered the founding of the Ottoman Society of Architects and Engineers, and who personally penned the call to the meetings of the Foundation through the Tanin newspaper.
+It was Kemaleddin Bey who pioneered the founding of the Ottoman Society of Architects and Engineers, and who personally penned the call to the meetings of the Foundation through the Tanin newspaper.

 His final role was membership, and subsequently the presidency, of the Council of Fine Arts founded by the Ministry of Education in 1926.

 Thinking and writing

 The writing of Turkish architecture and the history of architecture is a field that opened up late and has not yet accumulated enough strength.
 Even today it does not appear to have reached the necessary level.

-Kemalettin Bey is an unrivalled pioneer on this subject.
+Kemaleddin Bey is an unrivalled pioneer on this subject.

 His thoughts on living and professional models are also incomparable.
 On the one hand there is his identity as an architect and professional experience in that he designed many buildings, most of which he built; on the other hand there is the duty that is obligatory for the teaching profession of transferring information and experience within specific systematics; a writing function arising from the synergy of this dichotomy and a realisation of the need for questioning, evaluation and historical contextualisation.

 When research and thought of the genetic codes of a work and profession are perceived as a mission, the first or earliest written account of our history of architecture has begun.
 Of course the content and the approach can be debated.
 But not his pioneering.

-1870-1891
+1870–1891

-The availability of information and documentation of the first years of Kemalettin's life is very limited.
+The availability of information and documentation of the first years of Kemaleddin's life is very limited.
 All that is known is that he started at the Ibrahim Aga primary school near his home in 1875 and that he learned French and Arabic at the special school, to which his father was appointed, opened for children of army officers in Crete in 1881.

 When he returned to İstanbul he continued his education at the Numune-i Terakki school, which provided a model education.
 He graduated from this school, where the most well known teachers of the era gave lessons such as the mathematician Mehmed Nadir or the astronomer Huseyin Efendi.
 In 1887, he was accepted into the second class of the Hendese-i Mulkiye.
 He was awarded the Medal for Industry while he was still a student and graduated in 1891.

-1891-1909
+1891–1909

-Structural engineering and architecture are taught together at the historical Muhendishane (Hendese-i Mulkiye) in Halıcıoğlu, which Kemalettin starts attending in the second class.
-Kemalettin shows more interest in Prof. Jasmund's architecture classes than in engineering classes.
+Structural engineering and architecture are taught together at the historical Muhendishane (Hendese-i Mulkiye) in Halıcıoğlu, which Kemaleddin starts attending in the second class.
+Kemaleddin shows more interest in Prof. Jasmund's architecture classes than in engineering classes.
 Nevertheless, his training as an engineer makes itself felt in all his designs.